The T tiffin

 - Allow the preparation to cool for some time.

 - Now make tiny compact balls and tasty Til ke ladoos are ready!!!

-Also you can make Till barfi which is popular dessert from Maharashtra cuisine, made in the festive season mostly at the occasion of Makar Sankranti.
+Also, you can make Till barfi which is a popular dessert from Maharashtra cuisine, made in the festive season mostly at the occasion of Makar Sankranti.
 Till barfi is nutritious as well as tasty.